ndkrikun/sensor-monitoring/README.md

 ![Box sensor readings](https://github.com/ndkrikun/sensor-monitoring/blob/master/docs/images/box-sensor-readings.png?raw=true)

-This is a good place for plotting the graphic of readings changes during the period.
+This is a good place for plotting the graphic of readings' changes during the period.